Salman Nadwi: Sunni Muslim army

-In July 2014, Firstpost reported that Husaini wrote a letter to the Saudi government offering to raise a 500,000 strong militia of Sunni Muslim Indian youth that would be a part of a powerful global Islamic army.
-The army, he proposed, would fight Shia militants in Iraq, would "help Muslims in need" elsewhere and would become part of a Caliphate that he wants Saudis to set up for the Muslim ummah, the international Muslim community.
+In July 2014, Firstpost reported that Husaini wrote a letter to the Saudi government offering to raise a 500,000-strong militia of Sunni Muslim Indian youth that would be a part of a powerful global Islamic army.
+The army, he proposed, would fight Shia militants in Iraq, would "help Muslims in need" elsewhere and would become part of a Caliphate that he wanted Saudis to set up for the Muslim ummah, the international Muslim community.

+Death

+Nadwi died at his residence in Lucknow on 29 June 2026, at the age of 72.
+His funeral prayer was led by his son, Yusuf Husaini Nadwi, and he was buried in the premises of Jamia Syed Ahmad Shaheed at Katauli, Malihabad.